Inside Chanel Fall Winter 2026

 These combinations blur the boundary between daywear and eveningwear, a technique Chanel has used for decades to maintain versatility within its collections.

+The juxtaposition between structure and softness becomes a defining rhythm of the show.
 A structured tweed jacket might appear over a delicate dress.
 A heavy coat might be paired with lightweight fabrics beneath.
 Through these contrasts, the collection creates visual tension without resorting to dramatic silhouettes.

-Materials: Expanding the Language of Tweed
+Materials | Expanding the Language of Tweed

-Materiality has always been central to Chanel’s design language, and Fall/Winter 2026 continues this emphasis.
+Materiality has always been central to Chanel’s design language, and Fall Winter 2026 continues this emphasis.

 - Classic black tweed